rsksmart/RSKIPs/IPs/RSKIP265.md

 ### Hysteresis

 The correction procedures kick-in when the number of UTXOs is far below or far above the desired number.
 This reduces the risks of oscillations that will increase the transaction fees consumed on average.
 On the other side, sorting 60 elements is only 4 times slower than sorting 30 elements, so there is no risks of a much higher CPU consumption.
-The correction method based on consolidation on peg-ins will only be trigger if there is a stream of peg-ins but no peg-outs.
+The correction method based on consolidation on peg-ins will only be triggered if there is a stream of peg-ins but no peg-outs.
 Because in this case consolidation requires creating a new peg-out transaction, the process consumes 4 inputs to amortize the cost in fees.
 Since the other inputs consumed are chosen to be low valued, we don't expect peg-outs to be blocked after a stream of peg-ins.

 ### Fee Estimation